hkumariitr/csvreader/README.md

 The main component function returns JSX for rendering the UI, including a file input, table for displaying CSV data, pagination controls, and error toast notifications.

-Conclusion
+**Conclusion**

 The provided code defines a React component for a CSV Reader App, incorporating functionality for file uploading, parsing, error handling, pagination, and UI rendering.
 It utilizes the papaparse library for CSV parsing and react-toastify for displaying error messages.
-.